ExtendRealityLtd/Tilia.Interactions.Controllables.Unity/Documentation/HowToGuides/CreatingASlider/README.md

 ## Introduction

 A slider is a very simple control that allows distinct values to be selected by sliding an Interactable along a limited drive axis.
-We're going to use a Linear Drive to create a slider control that allows us to change the color of a GameObject based on the specific value assoicated with positions on our slider.
+We're going to use a Linear Drive to create a slider control that allows us to change the color of a GameObject based on the specific value associated with positions on our slider.

 ## Prerequisites